 A qualified Plumber/company will be required to carry insurance on their company, employees, vehicles, equipment, etc. This means that should something happen, the company will have proper coverage to ensure your home is well cared for.

 A qualified Plumber should also do all work to “Code,” meaning they work within the governing municipality guidelines to pull a permit, do the scope of work, and all necessary inspection visits.
-Because a scope of work involves the water heater does not mean that the city inspector will be limiting their inspection to strictly the water heater.
+Because the scope of work involves the water heater does not mean that the city inspector will be limiting their inspection to strictly the water heater.
 They will be inspected to ensure your home has proper air/gas venting, backflow prevention on your hose faucets to keep contaminants out of your clean/drinking water, that your home has the necessary safety alarm equipment in case of any gas leaks or fires.
 These are just a few of the items that qualified plumbers are required to assess when doing a job for a customer.

 None of these items take into account the administrative fees it takes to run a successful business from gas and maintenance on the trucks; to equipment to log and dispatch the technicians; to materials to complete day to day vs large scale remodeling projects; all the way down to those who answer the phones and ensure that every caller is assisted in a timely manner by the wonderfully trained technician staff.
 A qualified plumber will always provide you on site pricing before a job is started, as well as consult you if any changes are required to the scope of work prior to continuing their project on your home.